 In quantum information theory, we are often concerned with the maximization of the fidelity function over some constrained convex set.
 Since the fidelity function is connected to the Bures distance, our algorithm finds several applications in quantum information theory.
 Explicitly, in the latter setting, we are often interested in the problem

-Tthe solutions of the problem~\eqref{first problem} and~\eqref{second problem} are the same up to a normalization factor.
-Let us set $S = k \sigma$ where $k\geq 0$ is a positive constant and $\sigma$ is a quantum state, i.e., $\Tr[\sigma]=1$.
-The Bures distance between $R$ and the set of positive symmetric matrices can be written as
+The solutions of the problem~\eqref{first problem} and~\eqref{second problem} are the same up to a normalization factor.
+To see this, let us set $S = k \sigma$ where $k\geq 0$ is a positive constant and $\sigma$ is a quantum state, i.e., $\Tr[\sigma]=1$.
+The Bures distance between $R$ and the set of positive invariant matrices can be written as

-where for the second equality we used that, for any $\sigma$, the optimal $k$ is given by $k = F(R, \sigma)$.
+where for the second equality we used that, for any $\sigma$, the optimal $k$ is given by $k = F(R, \sigma)$ from standard calculus.
 Therefore, the solution $T$ of the Bures minimization~\eqref{first problem} and the solution $\tau$ of the fidelity maximization~\eqref{second problem}, are connected through the relationship $T=k^*\tau$ where $k^* = F(R,\tau)$.

-We now list some applications in quantum information theory \begin{itemize} \item \emph{Fidelity of asymmetry}.
+We now list some applications in quantum information theory.
+We use the standard bra-ket notation to denote vectors and matrices as commonly used in quantum information theory.
+Moreover, for other basic concepts such as the purification of a quantum state and quantum channels, we refer to the standard textbook~\cite{nielsen2001quantum}. \begin{itemize} \item \emph{Fidelity of asymmetry}.
 In resource theories, the above quantity is known as the fidelity of asymmetry.
-The fidelity of asymmetry quantifies the asymmetry resource of a quantum state with respect to the fidelity distance between the state and the set of symmetric states.
-In~\cite{laborde2021testing} the authors propose a quantum algorithm to test the symmetry of a quantum state whose acceptance probability is given by the fidelity of asymmetry.
+The fidelity of asymmetry quantifies the asymmetry resource of a quantum state with respect to the fidelity distance between the state and the set of invariant states.
+In~\cite{laborde2021testing}, the authors propose a quantum algorithm to test the symmetry of a quantum state whose acceptance probability is given by the fidelity of asymmetry.
 This endows the latter quantity with an operational meaning.
 The fidelity of asymmetry is